-From: Claire Alvarez Incoming Council Emails
+From: Claire Alvarez

-To: Subject: Meeting procedure local law no 1,2019 Friday, 26 July 2019 2:46:52 PM
+Subject: Meeting procedure local law no 1,2019

 I agree with bringing public question time to early in the meeting so residents don't have to sit through a hour or so of agenda items that do not concern them.
-People must be able to raise issues of concern face to face with their elected councillors and need to hear that that are being taken seriously and that action or follow ups will be An 8 minute question time is not enough time to query or ask for clarification on a topic so residents leave the meeting none the wiser.
+People must be able to raise issues of concern face to face with their elected councillors and need to hear that that are being taken seriously and that action or follow ups will be done.
+An 8 minute question time is not enough time to query or ask for clarification on a topic so residents leave the meeting none the wiser.
 Council should enable online petitions to be submitted easily while meeting their criteria.
 Yours sincerely Claire&Daniel Alvarez.
 Dandenong.